WompLabsAI/website.github.io/TRAK_WOMP.md

 ### Setup

 Our goal is to accurately predict the result of training a $Resnet-9$ on a given subset of $CIFAR10$ without having to train the model.
 To make these predictions we train $M$ models on random $50\%$ subsets of the dataset.
-We use checkpoints from these models to compute attribution scores.
+We use checkpoints from these models as reference models to compute attribution scores.
 We then evaluate the methods with $LDS$ using $10,000$ models.

 ### Results

 ![*Figure 2: We evaluate the most common real-world scenario: $M=1$ reference model. $TRAK_{WOMP}$ results in predictions that are over $2.5\ times$ more accurate than $TRAK$.*](./performance_comparison_bar.png){width=100% style="display: block; margin: 0 auto;"}

 In most settings it is not feasible to retrain multiple models.
-As a result, the most important measure of effectiveness is the case of $M=1$.
+As a result, the most important measure of effectiveness is the performance when only using $M=1$ model.
 We show that $TRAK_{WOMP}$ drastically outperforms vanilla $TRAK$.

 ![*Figure 3: We illustrate the utility of increasing the number of blocks when the projection dimension is fixed.
 In this case, we use $d = 32768$.*](./effect_of_blocks.png){width=100% style="display: block; margin: 0 auto;"}

 So far, we have shown results when per-block projection dimension was fixed.
 However, we know this requires $B\ times$ more storage.
 In some cases there can be storage constraints as well.
 In *Figure 3*, we fix the total projection dimension, $d$, and vary $B$.
-Out results show that, not only is $TRAK_{WOMP}$ superior on a fixed compute budget, it is better on a fixed storage budget as well.
+Our results show that not only is $TRAK_{WOMP}$ superior on a fixed compute budget, it is better on a fixed storage budget as well.

 ## More To Come ...

 We know these results are on a small scale model, but we have more to share soon on billion(s) parameter models and internet scale datasets.
-We believe there doesn't need to be *hope* and *guesswork* when training large models.
+We believe we can eliminate the *hope* and *guesswork* when training large models.
 If you agree and are interested in collaborating or joining the team, please reach us at [contact@womplabs.ai](mailto:contact@womplabs.ai)!
 If you would like to stay up to date on our work, [sign up here](https://forms.gle/vzDzFeeW4d9jFjRJ7).

 See you next time 🙂